-A race condition occurs when multiple processes cooperate on share data and the final output depends on the order in which the processes are run.
+A race condition occurs when multiple processes cooperate on shared storage and the correctness of the overall result depends on the order in which the processes are run (a factor which is, in general, outside our control).
+Intuition: the processes "race" to access the shared storage.